rdoetjes/zforth/README.md

 Will generate a number  between 0 and 30 (including 0 and 30).

 ## example 10 print with colours
+The following example prints hello world in random colours.
+The colors are the standard ANSI escape codes with the color codes 30-38.

 ```
 : text_color 27 emit ." [" . ." m" ;
 : 10printcolor repeat 30 38 rnd text_color ."
 Hello world " begin ;
 ```

 ## example program that calculates  the value of a resistor in human readable form.
+The following code wil calculate the value of a resistor in human readable form based on the colors you enter in the REPL, which are in turn translated to their value between (0-9) depending on the color.
+These 3 values on the stack are used to calculate the value of the resistor in M Ohms, K Ohms or ohms depending on their size.

 ```
 : black 0 ;
 : brown 1 ;